-The primary mission of the Department of Nursing is to offer programs of study in nursing science at the baccalaureate, master's and doctoral level that prepare graduates as generalists in professional nursing and as nurse practitioners to function at the most advanced level of nursing practice.
-Through clinically relevant teaching, learning and active application of research, students are prepared to practice competently as providers and managers of care and members of the profession in a complex, diverse and evolving healthcare environment.
+The primary mission of the Department of Nursing is to offer programs of study in nursing science at the baccalaureate, masters and doctoral levels that prepare graduates from entry into professional nursing practice to advanced levels of nursing practice and knowledge.
+Through clinically relevant teaching, learning, research and active application of evidence-based practice, students are prepared to practice competently as providers and managers of care, and members of the profession in a complex, diverse and evolving healthcare environment.

 The Department of Nursing shares the commitment of the College of Natural and Health Sciences and the University to teaching, research and service; preparing each student as a life-long learner and as a health professional providing quality, safe, evidence-based and compassionate health care to the citizens of Florida, the nation and the global community.

 - Prepare BSN graduates as generalists in professional nursing who advocate for and provide safe, evidence-based, patient-centered care that reflects ethical and legally sound clinical judgment and interprofessional collaboration to diverse individuals, families, communities and populations across the lifespan.

 - Prepare MSN graduates with strong interprofessional collaboration, critical thinking and decision-making skills as advanced practice registered nurses in family primary care or adult/gerontology primary care.